2ndSightLab/ai-tracker/awswishlist.md

 🟠 Having problems getting my agents to work correclty unless I use --classic mode.
 Why.
 What changed in newer versions that broke that?
 I am afraid to update Kiro now.
 I need to look into this more but I'm not able to get no-agent mode working correctly unless I'm in classic mode so far.
 Also my entire agent frameowrk doesn't work with the TUI.

+🟠 Why am I seeing repeated connections to the IAM api after I'm already logged in on main AWS page?
+Why do I see multiple attempts to connect to a help domain?
+I'm not doing anything just sitting here looking at the screen?
+I blocked them and it still seems to work.